whitmanschorn/vehicle-sheets/README.md

 ## Configuration

-Enter your configuration variables in `secrets.json`.
+We keep configuration variables in `secrets.json`.
 Example:

 ```javascript
 {